Occupational segregation refers to a pattern where men and women are more commonly employed in a particular occupation or sector.

-Occupational segregation has long-term impacts on women’s economic independence, as occupations where women more commonly employed in are more often lower paid or have fewer long-term prospects than occupations where men are more commonly employed.
+Occupational segregation can have a long-term impact on women’s economic independence, as occupations where women are more commonly employed are often lower paid or offer fewer long-term prospects than occupations where men are more commonly employed.

 Those in gender-segregated workforces can experience: